ManCla/mancla.github.io/readme.md

 # Papers

 This repository contains the preprints of all the papers I have co-authored.
-The pdf of all the papers can be found in the _papers_ directory.
+The pdf of all the papers can be found in the _papers_ directory (also linked from this readme file).
-When applicable, also the link to the associated artifact is provided.
+When applicable, also the link to the associated artifacts are provided.

 ## Papers List